Donratto/MPA-KPM/README.md

 | 3                   | 120 kHz                   | High-speed, mmWave (short latency)        | mmWave                   |
 | 4                   | 240 kHz                   | Future ultra-low-latency applications     | mmWave                   |

 In this very usecase, we have decided to choose numerology number 3 and number 4.
-Those numerologies are suitable for milimeter waves technologies and provide more robust solution against Doppler effect in dense urban areas.
+Those numerologies are suitable for milimeter wave technologies and provide more robust solution against Doppler effect in dense urban areas.

 ### TX Power